USSOUTHCOM commander, JTF-Haiti commanders visit Haitian communities after supply drops

 |0

-This work, USSOUTHCOM commander, JTF-Haiti commanders visit Haitian communities after supply drops [Image 5 of 5], by TSgt Marleah Cabano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USSOUTHCOM commander, JTF-Haiti commanders visit Haitian communities after supply drops, by Capt.
+Annabel Monroe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT